-Todd Beane has been a contributor to The Player Development Project for over a year.
+Todd Beane has been a contributor to The Player Development Project since our inception.
 A Co-Founder of Cruyff Football and the Cruyff Institute, Todd has a passion for positive player development.
 We caught up with him to ask about his latest venture, TOVO International and what his philosophy involves.

 Todd, you’ve got an obvious passion for player development.
 What has inspired you to create the TOVO training program?